akamai/cli-netstorage/README.md

 * Activate and deactivate property versions to production, staging or both

 ## updateWebSite
-This script wraps all of the functionality from the [library](#library) into a command line utility which can be used to support the following use cases:
+This script wraps all of the functionality from the [library](#library) into a command line utility which can be used to support the following use cases.
+All of the functions accept a property ID, the config name or a hostname from the property.
 * [Create property](#create)
 * [Clone property](#clone)
 * [Retrieve property rules](#retrieve)